 Bows were predominately used for hunting, but in many cases they were also used for battle, especially in battles or attacks at sea.

 Even though nautical battles were not common to the Norse who preferred to fight on land, bows were indeed used in sea battles.
-They could use their bows to fire at an enemy awaiting them on the beach as they tried to land.
-They used the bow to attack other ships by firing arrows and throwing other missiles from their ship at the enemy’s ship as they tried to clear the decks of men so the ship could be taken.
+They could use their bows to shoot an arrow at an enemy awaiting them on the beach as they tried to land.
+They used the bow to attack other ships by shooting arrows and throwing other missiles from their ship at the enemy’s ship as they tried to clear the decks of men so the ship could be taken.

 Ólaf’s Saga describes the bow being used in a fight at sea in the Battle of Svölðr in 1000 AD.
 Einarr Þambarskelfir, an archer of King Ólaf, shot an arrow at Jarl Eirik whom was in an opposing ship and hit the tiller above his head so hard that it penetrated the wood through to the arrow’s shaft.

 Another shot followed with an arrow that penetrated all the way through his stool with the barbs coming out of the other side.
 The Jarl then ordered a man on his ship named Fin to shoot back at the ‘tall man by the mast,’ whereas he did and hit Einarr Þambarskelfir’s bow and broke it in two.